Six Questions about Synchronicity

 a 2-act play by Antero Alli

-Question 4 : How can synchronicity give insight into someone own unconscious ?
-What is possible to discover this way?
+Question 4 : How can synchronicity give insight into someone's unconscious ?

-Question 5 : What’s the relationship between synchronicity and individual and collective archetypes?
+Question 5 : What’s the relationship between synchronicity and

-Before this question can be addressed, we must first understand what is meant by the oft misunderstood and overused term,“archetype”.
+Before this question can be addressed, we must first understand what is meant by the oft misunderstood and over-used term,“archetype”.
 Since psychologist Carl Jung first made this term popular over fifty years ago, as he did with “synchronicity”, I refer to his notion of the origins of archetypes:

 “It seems to me their origin [i.e. archetypes] can only be explained